rohiit-chaurasiya/MyTodoListAPI/README.md

-# A basic TODO List API in python using FastAPI and MySQL Database
+# A basic REST API TODO List in python using FastAPI and MySQL Database

 • Use REST API